bk1285/rpi_wordclock/docs/doc_systemd.rst

     sudo journalctl -fu wordclock.service

-The `f` option will follow the output and the `u` option specifies the unit.
+The optional `f` option will follow the output and the `u` option specifies the unit.